 A not-too-common type of CertificateSeptember 1, 2020

 For those unfamiliar with the term “demit,” here’s a good description from the Grand Lodge of British Columbia and Yukon: “If a member in good standing finds himself, for whatever personal reason, unable or unwilling to maintain his association with Freemasonry, he may voluntarily withdraw from Freemasonry by requesting a demit, which he is entitled to receive.”
 So, an individual may be given a “discharge from membership,” but only at his request.
-Assuming he meets the qualifications listed above, the demit is granted automatically.
+Assuming the Mason meets the qualifications listed above, the demit is granted automatically.

 These are just a few of the Certificates of Demission in the Heritage Center archives.
 Most are fairly plain; some are quite ornate.
 All are examples of the lost printer’s art.